 We love the charming town of Petoskey.
 There are great restaurants and shopping.
 The waterfront area is beautiful!

 Petoskey State Park is located on the eastern edge of Little Traverse Bay.
-There are 178 modern campsites spread over two loops, which are adjacent to the beach.
+There are 178 modern campsites spread over two loops adjacent to the beach.

-If you are unable to get a spot at the state park, consider the municipal campground at Magnus Park.
+If you cannot get a spot at the state park, consider the municipal campground at Magnus Park.
 We have been to both.

 The most popular activity is looking for Petoskey stones at the water’s edge.
 Take a ferry or drive around to see the quaint town of Harbor Springs, which is located across the bay.